denhamparry/talks/2019/06/blueconf/contributingwithnocode/TALK.md

 ## Do it for the community

 ^
+Banging on about myself.
-Low self confidence
+Low self confidence.
-More confident knowing I'm helping others
+More confident knowing I'm helping others.

 ---

 # Support

 ^
-Its not just a one person job
+Its not just a one person job.

 ---